-If your doctor has told you that you have fibromyalgia, you might have felt like he pulled the rug from underneath you.
+If your doctor has diagnosed you with fibromyalgia, you may have felt like he had pulled the rug out from under your feet.
 Like other medical practitioners, upper cervical chiropractors in Pittsburgh, Pennsylvania are doing their best to educate people afflicted with this condition.
 This piece of content will help you better understand what fibromyalgia is and what you can do to cope with it.

 What is Fibromyalgia?